HDest-Community/Personal-Shield-Generator/README.md

 ### Mechanics
 ---
 - The generator needs three batteries to function.
 If all batteries are missing or empty, the shield will disappear.
 With 1 and 2 batteries, the shield will not regenerate.
+- Thickness is how good the shield is at stopping bullets.
+Thicker shields absorb projectile energy better.
+Only really affects bullets.
 - Efficiency is how many units of shield need to be recharged for all batteries to lose 1 charge.
 Each cycle reduces efficiency.
-- You only have a limited number of "points" you can distribute between CAP, EFF, and RCH, so choose wisely.
+- You only have a limited number of "points" you can distribute between THK, EFF, and RCH, so choose wisely.
 - Recharge rate varies depending on shield amount.
 It peaks at half capacity and goes down as shield depletes or regenerates.
 - Multiple shield generators do not stack due to interference.